aka: Balkanise Me

 - One bit of it did last, however.
 After Virginia seceded, the people in northwestern Virginia decided they'd like to still be part of the Union.
 Therefore, they seceded from Virginia, forming the new state of West Virginia.
 Even though Virginia was brought back into the Union by the end of the war, West Virginia remains a separate state to this day.

 - Some native Hawaiians argue that the U.S. annexation of Hawaii was illegal and call for the restoration of the Hawaiian monarchy.
 In 1993, Bill Clinton signed a bill which officially apologized for the not-nice way Hawaii was annexed back in the 1890s.
-In 2009, the Akaka Bill attempted to recognize native Hawaiians as a semi-sovereign "nation within a nation" (a legal status similar to that of mainland Native Americans), but it failed to pass.
+In 2009, the Akaka Bill attempted to recognize native Hawaiians as a semi-sovereign "nation within a nation" (a legal status similar to that of mainland Native Americans, as well as Puerto Rico), but it failed to pass.
 Oddly, the claim that Hawaii isn't really part of the United States has only attracted the attention of a very few Obama birthers.

 - There also exists various movements to do this on the state level, though these would explicitly require the approval of both Congress and all states involved.
 Usually it's a case of one part of the state feeling shafted by the state government.
 Repeated instances that pop up on occasion (usually on slow news days) include California (either north/south or coastal/inlandnote ), the Upper Peninsula of Michigan, New York between the city and upstate (the big argument is over who would get to keep "New York"), and Illinois between Chicago and downstate.